 Mr. Touissant was born and raised in Haiti.
 He earned his Bachelor’s Degree in Accounting from Universite Quisqueye in Port-au-Prince, Haiti.
 He went on to pursue his MBA in Finance at Pace University in New York.
 Mr Toussaint began his accounting career as an external auditor for KPMG in their Haitian affiliated office.
 After his graduate studies, he then joined Ernst & Young as a consultant in their Risk Advisory Services group in New York City, where he has been involved in consulting projects, primarily in the insurance sector.
 Mr. Toussaint has been a member of NOVA’s board since 2006.

 Anna M. Vincenty, Trustee

 Ms. Vincenty is the Executive Sales Administrator of MetroMultimedia Services Inc., an Audio-VIsual Production Service Provider headquartered in New Jersey.
 She graduated from St. Thomas Aquinas College in 1990 and has a bachelor's degree in Accounting.
 She joined the Board of Directors of NOVA in 2011.

 Father Bob Stagg

-Father Bob Stagg has been an ordained Roman Catholic priest for the past 35 years.
-He is the past pastor of the St. James Church in Springfield, New Jersey and has been pastor of the Church of the Presentation in Upper Saddle River, New Jersey since 2006.
+Father Bob Stagg has been an ordained Roman Catholic priest for over 35 years.
+He is the past pastor of the St. James Church in Springfield, NJ and has been pastor of the Church of the Presentation in Upper Saddle River, NJ since 2006.
 He is active in the New Jersey Priest Senate and the Personnel Board of the Archdiocese of Newark.
-He holds membership on the Development and the Building Boards of the Archdiocese and his construction expertise derived from this experience will be a valuable asset for NOVA in the planning and staged growth of our organization.
+He holds membership on the Development and the Building Boards of the Archdiocese and his construction expertise derived from this experience is a valuable asset for NOVA in the planning and staged growth of our organization.